21 Jun 2019

 Create a ‘culture dashboard’

->

-> Peter Montagnon, Associate Director at the Institute of Business Ethics, recently observed boards spend little time looking in detail at the supply chain or customer complaints.
-“On staffing, they look at survey results, but rarely check sites like Glassdoor, which hosts worker reviews, to see what recently-departed employees say about the organization.
+Peter Montagnon, Associate Director at the Institute of Business Ethics, recently observed boards spend little time looking in detail at the supply chain or customer complaints.
+“On staffing, they look at survey results, but rarely check sites like Glassdoor, which hosts worker reviews, to see what recently-departed employees say about the organisation.
 Few are the companies that look at morale in the supply chain, but this can tell you a lot about how a company is perceived by key stakeholders and the build-up of unwanted stress, as some supermarkets have learned to their cost.

->

-> “All this involves a raft of new work.
-Rather than adopt a standardized clipboard of indicators, boards may do better to create a ‘culture dashboard’ based on their business’s nature and their main stakeholders’ concerns.”
+“All this involves a raft of new work.
+Rather than adopt a standardised clipboard of indicators, boards may do better to create a ‘culture dashboard’ based on their business’s nature and their main stakeholders’ concerns.”

->

-> Action on culture
+Action on culture

->

-> Ultimately, there are certain things boards can do beyond getting their own culture on an even footing that will help the organization, help the CEO and the executive and help create better conditions for growth and reputation enhancement:
+Ultimately, there are certain things boards can do beyond getting their own culture on an even footing that will help the organisation, help the CEO and the executive and help create better conditions for growth and reputation enhancement:

->

-> - Understanding why culture is vital to ensuring long-term business success
+- Understanding why culture is vital to ensuring long-term business success

 - Defining exactly what the culture is within the organisation and assessing it fairly and accurately